 It’s also critical that you set up your free Google Analytics and Google Search Console accounts right away.
 Doing this helps you troubleshoot problems with your website and allows you to track the effectiveness of your marketing efforts.

-4. INCLUDE AND CULTIVATE LOCAL AND INDUSTRY LINKS
+4. INCLUDE AND CULTIVATE LOCAL, INDUSTRY, AND LEGAL LINKS

 Links to authoritative and recognized local sources—newspapers, professional organizations, and so on—tell search engines about your geographic location and are also helpful to readers.
 These can be included in blog posts and on your site’s informational pages, as appropriate.

 Meanwhile, links to your website from reliable local sources boost your website’s reputation and improve your chances of ranking in local searches for your area.
 These can be cultivated through general relationship-building, but you can also consider local contests, sponsorships, and other interactions to establish these connections.